Jaswanth-S/grafana-prometheus-springboot/README.md

-This POC is how to monitor spring-boot application using graffana and promethues
+This POC is how to monitor spring-boot application using grafana and promethues

 -------------- Steps involved to check the steup  -------------